 We at Middle Way House believe that acts of domestic violence and sexual assault, and our society’s tolerance of them, are expressions of deeply rooted sexism in our culture.
-Consequently, Middle Way House cannot hope to end violence against women without doing the hard work of changing the culture, addressing gaps in legislation and enforcement pertinent to crimes of violence against women, and demanding equity in our social and economic arrangements.
+Consequently, Middle Way House cannot hope to end violence against women and others without doing the hard work of changing the culture, addressing gaps in legislation and enforcement pertinent to crimes of violence within relationships, and demanding equity in our social and economic arrangements.

 Therefore, Middle Way House will facilitate the participation of its staff members in community-based study and advocacy groups, commissions, councils, projects and activities designed to promote inclusion, equality, and a secure and peaceful community.
 In its internal operations, Middle Way House will strive to be a model of the transformation it envisions in the larger community.